Daniel-Geva/CS-180-Project-5/README.md

 Tells the client if a quiz was succesfully deleted, and if it was pushes the updated quiz list to all clients.
 #### DeleteUserResponsePacket
 This connects the server with the client and tells the client side that account deletion for the current user has been done successfully and the interface should go back to the login screen.
+#### GradedQuizListResponsePacket
+A response packet containing the list of graded quizzes requested from GradedQuizRequestPacket

+#### GradedQuizResponsePacket
+A response packet containing the specific graded quiz that was requested.

 #### ResponsePacket
 The super class for all response packets.